Most people know that you need to save money for retirement. However, how many people know how much money they need to save? Do you?

 While the income method takes a top-down approach to determining your retirement needs, the expense method looks at the problem from the bottom up.

-To start, just begin adding up all of the expenses you expect to have each month or year in retirement.
-If you take preemptive steps and start doing things like eliminating credit card debt and mortgage payments, you will begin retirement working from a much smaller expense base.
+To start, begin adding up all expenses you expect to have each month or year in retirement.
+If you take preemptive steps and begin eliminating credit card debt and mortgage payments, you will begin retirement working from a much smaller expense base.

-Once you know your budget requirements, just follow the same steps from the income method.
-Deduct Social Security, pension, and other income to arrive at your annual number.
-Then divide the remaining annual amount by 4 percent (or 0.04) to get your nest egg number.
+Once you know your budget requirements, follow the same steps from the income method.
+First, deduct Social Security, pension, and other income to arrive at your annual number.
+Then divide the remaining yearly amount by 4 percent (or 0.04) to get your nest egg number.

 The Savings Method

-The savings method does not require you to estimate your retirement needs at all.
+The savings method does not require you to estimate your retirement needs.
 It just requires you to put aside a set percentage of your annual gross income each year towards your retirement.
 Most experts suggest that the minimum savings rate is 10%.
 Others suggest a more robust 20% savings rate.

 If you start saving early enough, you might be able to get by saving only 10% annually.
-If you start later in life, even a 20% savings rate may not be aggressive enough.
+Even a 20% savings rate may not be aggressive enough if you start later in life.

 One significant benefit of this approach is that the higher the percentage of income that you save, the less you will spend.
 That will reduce your expense levels through your earnings years and likely mean that you will start retirement with much lower budget requirements.